 The James Madison Program in American Ideals and Institutions at Princeton University is dedicated to the pursuit of scholarly excellence in the fields of constitutional law and political thought.
 Sponsored by Princeton's Department of Politics, the Program seeks to enrich the intellectual life of Princeton students and faculty by exploring American constitutional principles and structures through research and public discussion.

-Applications are evaluated on the basis of (1) the significance of the proposed research; (2) the quality of the applicant's past research; and (3) the contribution the applicant is likely to make to higher education in the future.
+Applications for both positions are evaluated on the basis of (1) the significance of the proposed research; (2) the quality of the applicant's past research; and (3) the contribution the applicant is likely to make to higher education in the future.

 How to apply:

 For full consideration, applicants are required to submit an online application at

 http://jobs.princeton.edu.
 To apply for a Visiting Fellow position please go to requisition 1600686; Garwood Teaching Fellowship please go to requisition 1600685; and postdoctoral research associate applicants should apply to requisition 1600687.
 A complete application must include the following:

 * a scholarly paper written in the past three years;

 * a statement (no more than 1,500 words) describing the proposed research;